 If you have any questions about giving from within Europe, please contact Sarah Jones.

 Canadians can make tax-effective gifts because the University of Oxford is an educational institution that receives its charitable donation status under Section 118.1 (F) of the Income Tax Act of Canada and Regulations (Section 3503).
 Donations to LMH, as a constituent college of the University of Oxford, are tax deductible.

-Use the final section on our Canada and overseas donation form to send your gift to LMH.
+You can donate to LMH via our online giving form, bank transfer or cheque.
 Once we have received and processed your donation, we will issue you with a tax receipt from the University.

-If you have any questions please contact the Development Office.
+If you have any questions or require the Development bank account details please contact the Development Office.